View Mary McLaughlin's Obituary on https://www.thespec.com/ and share memories

 |

-It is with great sadness that we announce Mary Magdalene passed away quietly in her 91st year.
+May 26, 1929 - March 4, 2020 It is with great sadness that we announce Mary Magdalene passed away quietly in her 91st year.
 Pre-deceased by her sisters Theresa and Margaret, she will be deeply missed by her children Dan (Kim) and Anthony (Pat).
 Loving grandmother to Dan, Meghann, Sean and Angela and her six great-grandchildren Hunter, Gia, Wyatt, Isla, Ronin and newborn baby Jack Adam, she will be dearly missed by her sisters Rose and Helen and all of her nieces, nephews and close friends.
+We would like to thank the nurses, doctors, PSW's, cleaning staff and Chaplain at St. Joesph's Hospital 7th floor Nephrology department for their compassionate care to our mother, Mary Magdalene.
 A devoted Catholic, visitation will be held at P.X.
 Dermody Funeral Home,796 Upper Gage Ave on Monday, March 9 from 2-4 and 7-9 p.m. with prayers at 8 p.m.
 A funeral mass will be celebrated at Our Lady of Lourdes Catholic Church on Tuesday March 10th at 10 a.m. with interment to follow at Holy Sepulchre Cemetery.
 Online condolences can be made at www.dermodys.com